bburch01/FOTAAS/README.md

 FOTASS includes both a Cobra based CLI (fotaasctl) and a console web application.
 Both can be used to exercise the system.

+## Installation

 While you an easily enough clone the FOTASS repo for code review, deploying it with Kubernetes will not be trival (e.g. the Cloud SQL databases would need to created and migrated and this process is not currently documented).

+## Usage

 If you want to see the FOTAAS Cloud depolyment in action, you will need to contact me (barry@sbcglobal.net).
-We can schedule a Google Meet/Hangout and I can demonstrate the GKE deployment for you.
+We can schedule a Google Meet/Hangout and I can demonstrate the GCP GKE deployment, FOTAAS CLI, & FOTASS Web in action.

-## Installation

-## Usage

 ## Unit Test